fbpx

 Conclusion

-RPA and BPM are two different approaches and while RPA can be a part of BPM, it can never replace it.
-Both, when implemented together effectively, can give organizations the maximum return for their investment.
+RPA and BPM are two different approaches, and while RPA can be a part of BPM, it can never replace it.
+When implemented together effectively, both can give organizations the maximum return on their investment.

 Related Post